jit06/docker-images/wordpress/ReadMe.md

 ===========

 Wordpress images that uses nginx and php-fpm.
-This image provides the following features:
+This image has the following features:

 - included support for w3c total cache plugin
 - robots.txt